malbanGit/Telengard/readme.txt

 Potion of Strength
 Along side is the number of items you own displayed.
-If the number is greater than 0, you can use the items, navigate to the item you wish to deplay and press <4>. (any other button does NOT deploy the item)
+If the number is greater than 0, you can use the items, navigate to the item you wish to deploy and press <4>. (any other button does NOT deploy the item)

 CAST screen